Trust your Fort Worth dentist for wisdom teeth extractions.

 They come in crooked or facing the wrong direction

 At Hulen Dental, our dentists are certified to provide oral sedation.
 We’ll give you a prescription for an oral medication that you’ll take before coming to our office.
 Oral sedation requires you to have an adult drive you to and from your appointment.
 The sedative, in combination with a local anesthetic, allows the doctor to perform one or more extractions while you are relaxed and comfortable.

 In some cases when a wisdom tooth has erupted—meaning it has broken through the gum—the dentist can uses forceps to remove the tooth.
 If a wisdom tooth is impacted, then the dentist makes an incision in you gum and removes a small amount of bone in order to expose the tooth.
 The tooth is removed in sections and the site is sutured.

 Get the care you need from a dental practice you can trust.
-Call today to schedule your appointment for wisdom teeth extraction with Dr. Cheng and Dr. Thorburn.
+Call today to schedule your appointment for wisdom teeth extraction with Dr. Cheng, Dr. Thorburn and Dr. Tijerina.
 Our Fort Worth office is conveniently located for our patients in Burleson, Crowley, Granbury, and surrounding areas.